Washing Machine Cleaning Tips

 Clean the Detergent Water in the Washer Drawer

-The detergent water is a breeding ground for bacteria, discarded washing powder and mould spores.
+The detergent water is a breeding ground for bacteria, discarded washing powder, and mold spores.
 Therefore, you need to remove the whole draw (if this is possible) and clean it vigorously with household bleach and an old toothbrush.

 Unblocking the Washing Machine’s Filter

 A filter is another clammy and moist area where bacteria can grow exponentially.
-Therefore, you need to regularly decant its contents and make sure any fluff and dirt is removed immediately.
+Therefore, you need to regularly decant its contents and make sure any fluff and dirt are removed immediately.

 Cleaning and Maintaining the Drum

-You can use dishwasher tablets, soda crystals, or denture-cleaning tablets on a 60 degree wash to ensure that all bacteria and mould are flushed out.
-Furthermore, this should banish the machine of any harmful odours and prevent limescale from returning.
+You can use dishwasher tablets, soda crystals, or denture-cleaning tablets on a 60-degree wash to ensure that all bacteria and mold are flushed out.
+Furthermore, this should banish the machine of any harmful odors and prevent limescale from returning.